thoom/ripple/README.md

 Ripple
 ======

-__NOTE: Ripple is still currently under active development, while I migrate existing functionality from Giply__

-Rippls is a git-based deployment server written in Ruby.
+Ripple is a git-based deployment server written in Ruby.
 This server is meant as a more robust replacement for the [Giply](http://github.com/thoom/giply-server) server.
 It is built on Sinatra and will update Git projects.
 It provides additional functionality for projects built in both Ruby
 (updating dependencies using [Bundler](http://gembundler.com)) and PHP (updating dependencies using [Composer](https://getcomposer.org)).